Top 20 Natural Ingredients for Acne

 Like all essential oils, dermal limits apply.
 Patch testing goes without saying.
 Dilution should be 1% or less – so mix 1ml or less into 100ml of carrier oil.

 Bakuchiol is a chemical compound extracted directly from the Babchi seed using a technical process called monomolecular extraction.
 When compared to retinol, multiple clinical studies have shown comparable effects for both acne and anti-aging purposes.
 This means Bakuchiol users should expect a reduction in the appearance of blemishes, fine lines, wrinkles, brown spots, and hyperpigmentation.
 It can be used in the form of a bakuchiol serum or face oil and is a must-try for anyone looking for active, natural remedies for acne.

 Check out our comprehensive Bakuchiol guide with everything you need to know about this natural, anti-acne active ingredient.

 There are many types of clay used in natural skincare.
 The two most common are kaolin and bentonite.
 Clays are used in many cleansers and masks.
 The main effect of clay is to remove excess oil from your pores and face.

 Clay masks should be used about 2x per week by people with oily skin.

 Pass on this ingredient if you have dry skin.

 Similar to clay (and often used together in the same masks), charcoal helps draw out/bind excess oil, bacteria, and dirt from your pores.
-In addition, carbon molecules are negatively charged, which can help attract other (unwanted) substances from your skin.
+They are good options to consider if you're working to figure out how to unclog your pores.
+In addition, the charcoal carbon molecules are negatively charged, which can help attract other (unwanted) substances from your skin.